Leukemia Symptoms And Lessons: Is A Solution In Sight?

 A specific subtype of AML called acute promyelocytic leukemia (APL or AML M3) needs extra careful management.
 If regular chemotherapy drugs are used in patients with APL, blood may clot in an out-of-control way.
 Before this was known, patients sometimes died from treatment.

-17. Chronic Lymphocytic Lymphoma Treatment
+18. Chronic Lymphocytic Leukemia Treatment

 Dozens of new drugs are currently being investigated for CLL, including new targeted treatments, monoclonal antibodies, biologics, immunotoxins, and chimeric antigen receptor (CAR) T-cell therapy.
 Several other agents, already in use fighting other forms of cancer, are undergoing testing for effectiveness for CLL.
 Ibrutinib (Imbruvica) and venetoclax (Venclexta) were both approved in 2016 for CLL treatment, being particularly effective in patients with the 17p chromosome deletion.
+Improved response rates have also been seen with duvelisib (Copiktra), approved in September 2018.

-18.Immune System Boosting: Biologics
+19.Immune System Boosting: Biologics

 The treatment of cancer has been enhanced by biologics, such as monoclonal antibodies (MABS), that teach our body to fight it's own war against cancerous cells.
 MABS are also used to reduce some of the side effects associated with cancer treatments.